xkollar/xkollar.github.io/data/posts/2025-12-25-interview.markdown

 Sounds good, what would be the complexity of this algorithm?
 </div>

-You are bit startled by the interruption but decide it is okay.
+You are a bit startled by the interruption but decide it is okay.
 Perhaps it is a part of test?
 To be able to quickly adapt and to think on your feet is important...